gmohandas/denstatbank/README.md

 ### Installation

-The package is listed on pypi - the python package index and can be installed with pip with:
+The package is listed on pypi - the python package index, and can be installed with pip as:
 ```
 pip install --upgrade denstatbank
 ```